tarwn/lessthandot-hugo/blogs/content/posts/2012-12-11-cursors-and-loops.md

 ## Are cursors always evil?

 No, cursors have their purpose, see the section above.
-Also take a look at Adam Machanic&#8217;s post [Running sums, redux][4] where you can actually see that a cursor is faster if you are doing a running count
+Also take a look at Adam Machanic's post [Running sums, redux][4] where you can actually see that a cursor is faster if you are doing a running count

 ## How to change from cursors to a set based operation